NO FEE UNLESS WE WIN

 Comply with Texas DUI and DWI Laws: Protect Yourself and Others

-In our region, operating a vehicle under the influence (DUI) and (DWI) are that come with strict consequences.
+In our region, operating a vehicle under the influence (DUI) and driving while intoxicated (DWI) are offenses that come with strict consequences.
 Imagine facing a first DWI conviction, which could lead to:

 1. Fines of up to $2,000